gsouf/phalcon-stubs/README.md

 phalcon-stubs
 =============

-Brings auto completion for phalcon php into your ide (phpstorm, netbeans, ...) through composer Composer
+Brings auto completion for phalcon php into your ide (phpstorm, netbeans, ...) through composer

 Install
 -----------